rehierl/node-tree-outliner/1-1-3-node-trees/0-2-examples.md

 ## wikipedia, interval graph

 * a family of real intervals
-* edges - two intervals intersect each other
+* undirected edges - two intervals intersect each other
+* i.e. the intersection of both intervals is non-empty
+* i.e. two intervals may overlap each other

 <!-- ======================================================================= -->
 ## wikipedia, contact graph

 * aka. tangency graph
+* vertices - represent geometric objects (e.g. curves, lines, polygons)
-* edges - two geometric objects touch (but not cross) each other
+* undirected edges - two geometric objects touch (but don't cross) each other
 * similar to an intersection graph